GrgDev/AdventOfCode/README.md

     python ./2020/01/aoc_2020_01.py -h

+## License and legal usage
+I was originally going to release this under the beerware license but considering there might be some folks out there that have to run all their code references by a legal department, I kept it simple with the BSD 3 Clause License.
+Still feel free to buy me a beer if you happen to be in the same place and you found this useful.
+Here's the legal summary from `tldrlegal.com`:

+"The BSD 3-clause license allows you almost unlimited freedom with the software so long as you include the BSD copyright and license notice in it (found in Fulltext). "

 ## TODO List
 * Catch up on previous years' challenges.
 * Make a generic puzzle runner that can run from the project root